OvidijusParsiunas/active-table/README.md

 - Text validation
 - Reactive cell styling
 - Sorting
-- Paste from CSV
 - Column types: Text/Number/Currency/Select/Label/Date/Checkbox
 - API for building custom column types
+- Paste from CSV
 - Programmatic cell updates
-- Scrollbar for overflow
+- Overflow scrollbar
 - Pagination
 - Striped rows
-- Editable styling
+- Customization styling

-### Setup
+### Get started

 ```
 npm install active-table
 ```

-Install the following package for React instead:
+Use the following package for React instead:

 ```
 npm install active-table-react
 ```

-### How to use

-Simply add this to your markup:
+Then Simply add this to your markup:

 ```
 <active-table content='[["Planet"],["Earth"]]'/>
 ```

-The exact syntax for the above example will vary depending on the framework of your choice (See here).
+The exact syntax for the above will vary depending on the framework of your choice (see here).

+### Roadmap

+- [ ] Code refactoring (<b>In progress</b>)
+- [ ] Move row/column by dragging
+- [ ] Pick mode
+- [ ] Data filtering
+- [ ] Unit tests
+- [ ] Undo/Redo

+## Contributions

+Open source is built by the community for the community.
+All contributions to this project are welcome!
+<br> Additionally, if you have any suggestions for enhancements, ideas on how to take the project further or have discovered a bug, do not hesitate to create a new issue ticket and we will look into it as soon as possible!